Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 ## Sources

-I used this [instruction](https://www.youtube.com/watch?v=TRIys0HLJuU) to create my ouwn website on GitHub.
+I used this [instruction](https://www.youtube.com/watch?v=TRIys0HLJuU) to create my own website on GitHub.

 This is a [good guide](https://www.markdownguide.org/basic-syntax/) to learn about the basic markdown syntax.